Recognizing Signs of Drug-Seeking Behavior

 Dominic Nicosia

-Loved ones, friends and colleagues of drug users are uniquely empowered to recognize signs of drug-seeking behavior and intervene.
-In many respects, their diligence and attention is the most effective weapon against ongoing drug use that can lead to addiction and eventual overdose.
-If you know somebody that has a history of drug use, or you think may be falling into a pattern of escalation and dependency, you have more power than you realize to save their lives simply by knowing what to look for.
-It’s important to realize that drug-seeking behaviors can vary widely, depending upon the user’s individual circumstances and that someone who might be seeking illegal drugs like heroin may look completely different than someone looking for otherwise legal prescription drugs.
+Loved ones, friends, and colleagues of drug users are uniquely empowered to recognize signs of drug-seeking behavior and intervene.
+In many respects, their diligence and attention are the most effective weapon against ongoing drug use that can lead to addiction and eventual overdose.
+If you know somebody who has a history of drug use or you think maybe falling into a pattern of escalation and dependency, you have more power than you realize to save their lives simply by knowing what to look for.
+It’s important to realize that drug-seeking behaviors can vary widely, depending upon the user’s individual circumstances, and that someone who might be seeking illegal drugs like heroin may look completely different than someone looking for otherwise legal prescription drugs.

 Drug Seeking-Behavior Red Flags for Illicit Substances

-As a person uses drugs like cocaine, heroin or meth more and more, their life becomes increasingly unmanageable and they ultimately have to resort to varying levels of manipulation and deception to conceal and continue their use.
-They will also inevitably have to resort to more serious crimes to get their fix.
-Some of the more common drug-seeking behaviors for illegal drugs, include:
+As a person uses drugs like cocaine, heroin, or meth more and more, their life becomes increasingly unmanageable and they ultimately have to resort to varying levels of manipulation and deception to conceal and continue their use.
+Drug users may resort to various methods, not always involving serious crimes, to obtain drugs.
+Some of the more common drug-seeking behaviors for illegal drugs include:

 • Socializing with People for the Sole Purpose of Using